We do Eye Tests and fit Contact Lenses for Keratoconus in Sydney and Parramatta

 Support Groups for Patients with Keratoconus

-For further information or support you can visit the Keratoconus Australia website: www.keratoconus.org.au The Keratoconus group on Facebook is also a great support network with individuals all sharing their stories.
+For further information or support you can visit the Keratoconus Australia website: www.keratoconus.org.au.
+The Keratoconus group on Facebook and Keratoconus Support, Australia Forum are great support networks with individuals all sharing their stories.